Roasted Brussels Sprouts Quinoa Salad is tossed in a flavorful, easy-to-make, citrus vinaigrette!

 - ¼ cup shredded or crumbled cheese of choice such as parmesan, feta, etc. (optional – omit for dairy-free or vegan)

-- ½ cup quinoa (rinsed in a fine mesh strainer) + 1 cup water
+- ½ cup quinoa (rinsed in a fine mesh strainer) + 1 cup water (we used Tiny Hero Quinoa)

 - 1 small orange, juiced